Hurricanes hammer listless Penguins 6-2

 Pittsburgh headed into Saturday with some momentum after wins over Ottawa and Buffalo halted a six-game losing streak that marked the franchise’s longest in a decade.
 By Sunday afternoon the Penguins were reeling after getting manhandled by first-place Washington and following it up with a lethargic performance against one of the teams they are attempting to fend off for a playoff spot.

+“It’s a tight league, that happens sometimes,” Pittsburgh captain Sidney Crosby said.
+“These last two games, you look at (the Capitals) game, a few mistakes early on gets us behind the 8-ball and then today just a short span in the second period, they tie it and get the lead.
+We’re talking about small things here.”

-Pittsburgh has dropped 8 of 10 and is as close to missing the postseason as it is first place in the division with less than a month to go in the regular season.
+Small things that are leading toward big problems for the Penguins, who have dropped 8 of 10 and are as close to missing the postseason as they are first place in the division with less than a month to go in the regular season.

+“We’re obviously not thrilled with the position we’re in over the last few weeks,” Pittsburgh coach Mike Sullivan said.
+“We all have to take ownership for it and now we have to take responsibility to pull ourselves out of it.”

 The Hurricanes, by contrast, appear to be heading in the other direction.
 Just 24 hours removed from an overtime victory over the New York Islanders, Carolina backed it up by drilling Pittsburgh in the first of four meetings between the teams over the next three weeks.

-Marleau, brought in from San Jose at the trade deadline to give the Penguins a dash of speed and grit, showed his 40-year-old legs still have plenty left midway through the first period.
-He sprinted down the slot after collecting a pass from Conor Sheary before beating Nedeljkovic with a backhand for his 11th of the season and first with Pittsburgh.
+“We got one on them,” Williams said.
+“The next three are going to be just as important.”

-The 21-year-old Geekie — born in July 1998, nine months after Marleau reached the NHL as a teenager with the Sharks — tied it just 33 seconds later when he redirected a point shot from Gardiner.
-Malkin’s 23rd goal of the season with 3:27 left in the first pushed the Penguins back in front but the Hurricanes responded with a dominant second period.
+The 21-year-old Geekie — born in July 1998, nine months after the 40-year-old Marleau reached the NHL as a teenager with the Sharks — redirected a point shot from Gardiner to tie the game 9:52 into the first.
+He capped a five-goal run by the Hurricanes when he beat Jarry for a second time with 3:41 to go to send the 609th consecutive sellout crowd at PPG Paints Arena to the exits.

-Carolina’s hard work translated into the lead thanks to a pair of scores less than five minutes apart.
-Slavin’s innocent-looking floater from near the blue line knuckled past Jarry 13:07 into the second to even the score and Gardiner put the Hurricanes on top when his shot from high in the zone threaded through a sea of bodies and into the net.
-The Penguins offered no sustained response as the top two lines struggled to generate any consistent pressure.

-When Williams deflected Haydn Fleury’s shot past Jarry 8:30 into the third to give the Hurricanes a two-goal lead, the Penguins appeared to sag and Nedeljkovic and Geekie did the rest.
+“I talked to him before the game,” Williams said.
+“I said, ‘You ready?’
+He said, ‘Yeah.’
+I said, ‘You nervous?’
+He said, ‘Maybe a little bit.’
+I was like, ‘Perfect.
+Just do your thing.’
+He did it.”

 NOTES: Geekie is the second player in Carolina history to score twice in his NHL debut, joining Brad Defauw, who did it on March 10, 2003. ...
 Penguins D Kris Letang played in his 807th game with the franchise, passing Jaromir Jagr for fourth place on the team’s career list. ...
 Pittsburgh put F Evan Rodrigues back in the lineup a day after making him a healthy scratch.
 F Sam Lafferty replaced Rodrigues as a healthy scratch. ...
-The Penguins also scratched Ds Chad Ruhwedel and Juuso Riikola and injured Fs Dominik Simon, Zach Aston-Reese and Anthony Angello. ...
-Carolina scratched C Ryan Dzingel and Gs Petr Mrazek and James Reimer. ...
 Hurricanes D Nino Niederreiter became the fourth Swiss-born player to appear in 600 NHL games. ...
 Pittsburgh dropped to 6-8 on the second day of back-to-back games. ...
 The Penguins were 1 for 7 on the power play.
 The Hurricanes were 1 for 4.

 UP NEXT